availproject/avail-light/src/api/v2/README.md

 - **verifying-header** - block processing is started, and the header finality is being checked
 - **verifying-confidence** - block header is verified and available, confidence is being checked
 - **verifying-data** - confidence is achieved, and data is being fetched and verified (if configured)
+- **incomplete** - block header is available, but data availability cannot be verified
 - **finished** - block header is available, confidence is achieved, and data is available (if configured)

 This status does not give information on what is available.
 In the case of web sockets messages are already pushed, similar to case of the frequent polling, so header and confidence will be available if **verifying-header** and **verifying-confidence** has been successful.